adrianchinghc/adrianchinghc.github.io/source/posts/2016-12-04-how-to-build-a-website-using-middleman-and-github-pages.html.md

 ---
 title: How to Build A Website Using Middleman and Github Pages
+description: Website is an essential part of our digital lifestyle.
+Learn how to build a website using Middleman, a static site generator and host it for free on Github Pages.
 date: 2016-12-04 14:24 MYT
 tags: technology, ruby, middleman
 image_url: '/assets/images/posts/middlemanapp.png'